PandelisZ/sitemap-ping/README.md

   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
   --mobile              Also use a mobile useragent
-  -p PARALLEL, --parallel PARALLEL
+  -a ASYNC, --async ASYNC
-                        How many GET requests to make in parallel
+                        How many GET requests to make asynchronously in parallel
 ```